'Evil' acid attacker gets life sentence

-Berlinah Wallace jailed for life for Mark van Dongen acid attack
+Mark van Dongen acid attack: Berlinah Wallace jailed

 A woman who threw sulphuric acid at her former partner, which led to him ending his life, has been jailed for life with a minimum term of 12 years.